Greek PM gets support, not money from Putin

 Tsipras added: "Greece is not a beggar going around to countries asking them to solve its economic problem, an economic crisis that doesn't only concern Greece but is a European crisis."

-Athens managed to sell 1.138 billion euros (825.9 million pounds) in six-month Treasury bills on Wednesday to keep itself afloat.
+Athens managed to sell 1.138 billion euros (1.24 billion) in six-month Treasury bills on Wednesday to keep itself afloat.
 The next test comes on Thursday when the government is due to repay the IMF 450 million euros, leaving it scraping state agencies' cash reserves to pay April public sector salaries and pensions.

 Greece must roll over another 1 billion euros in short-term debt on April 15.